Theoretical calculation of the fine-structure constant and the permittivity of the vacuum

 During the time $\Delta t_{\rm p-Ps}$, a beam of light travels a distance $L_{\rm p-Ps}$ given by

-Here the major new physics, which follows from dimensional analysis and uses standard, cubic wave packets, is the ansatz that the number of virtual parapositronium atoms per unit volume is $1/L_{\rm p-Ps}^3(=1.11\times 10^{39}/{\rm m^3}$), a result that can immediately be generalized to other virtual particles in the Grid.
-To minimize the violation of conservation of energy, when a virtual, particle-antiparticle pair is created from the Grid, the pair is assumed to appear on mass shell in its lowest energy state.
-Thus virtual parapositronium, positronium's ground state $(n=1)$ for which $J=0$ \cite{Hughes:57}, is created in the Grid.
+Here the major new physics, which follows from dimensional analysis and uses standard, cubic wave packets, is the ansatz that the number of parapositronium vacuum fluctuations per unit volume is $1/L_{\rm p-Ps}^3(=1.11\times 10^{39}/{\rm m^3}$), a result that can immediately be generalized to other vacuum fluctuations in the Grid.
+To minimize the violation of conservation of energy, when a bound particle-antiparticle vacuum fluctuation is created from the Grid, the pair appears on mass shell in its lowest energy state.
+Thus parapositronium, which is positronium's ground state $(n=1)$ for which $J=0$ \cite{Hughes:57}, appears in the Grid as a physically real, time-limited object.

-During the time $\Delta t_{\rm p-Ps}$ that virtual parapositronium exists, light travels less than one-thousandth of the Bohr radius of parapositronium.
-Consequently, virtual parapositronium survives such a short time that when it interacts with a photon, the parapositronium would be expected to vanish back into the Grid before it could be elevated to an excited state.
+During the time $\Delta t_{\rm p-Ps}$ that a parapositronium vacuum fluctuation exists, light travels less than one-thousandth of the Bohr radius of parapositronium.
+Consequently, a parapositronium vacuum fluctuation survives such a short time that when it interacts with a photon, the parapositronium vacuum fluctuation would be expected to vanish back into the Grid before it could be elevated to an excited state.

-As in ordinary matter, the decay of a virtual parapositronium atom is assumed to be dominated by its interaction with the quantum electromagnetic field.
-Therefore, to calculate the probability that a photon interacts with a virtual parapositronium atom that annihilates electromagnetically, the electromagnetic decay rate $\Gamma$ is calculated using the mechanism for the annihilation of ordinary matter, \footnote{Details of this calculation will be given elsewhere.}
+As in ordinary matter, the decay of a parapositronium vacuum fluctuation is dominated by its interaction with the quantum electromagnetic field.
+Therefore, to calculate the probability that a photon interacts with a parapositronium vacuum fluctuation that annihilates electromagnetically, the electromagnetic decay rate $\Gamma$ is calculated using the mechanism for the annihilation of ordinary matter, \footnote{Details of this calculation will be given elsewhere.}

 which is twice the decay rate of parapositronium into two photons \cite{Wheeler:46,Jauch:55}.